AbhinRustagi/AbhinRustagi/readme.md

 ### 🕰️ Now

-- Postgraduate AI student at the [University of Melbourne](https://www.unimelb.edu.au/), wrapping up my studies in 2025.
+- Postgraduate AI student at the [University of Melbourne](https://www.unimelb.edu.au/), wrapping up my studies in June, 2025.

-### 🧪 I'm interested in

-- Computer Vision
-- Reinforcement Learning
-- Distributed Systems
-- User Experience

 ### 🛠️ What I usually work with